brentvollebregt/nitratine.net/_posts/2018-05-05-python-gui-using-chrome.md

 date: 2018-05-05
 categories: Tutorials
 tags: Python GUI Chrome JavaScript
 description: "Eel is a "little Python library for making simple Electron-like HTML/JS GUI apps".
-This is a library for creating GUI's in a Chrome app window with HTML, CSS and JS.
-In summary; it hosts a local webserver, then lets you annotate functions in Python so that they can be called from Javascript, and vice versa."
+This used for creating GUI's in a Chrome app window with HTML, CSS and JS.
+In summary it hosts a local webserver, then provides features to communicate between JavaScript and Python."
 ---

 * content